 Research shows that people who get their birth control OTC are able to understand the directions and take it correctly at the same rates as those who were given a prescription.
 Making birth control pills just as effective at preventing pregnancy no matter how patients get them.

 Current OTC methods of birth control, like condoms and spermicide, are less effective than methods available by prescription.
 So people with more limited access to health care providers have fewer choices for more effective birth control, often settling for less effective methods.
 Having birth control pills available OTC means people can access a more effective method on their own terms.

 3. OTC birth control pills are supported by professional organizations

-Major professional medical organizations, including American College of Obstetricians and Gynecologists (ACOG), American Academy of Pediatrics (AAP), American Academy of Family Physicians (AAFP), and the American Medical Association (AMA) support birth control pills going OTC for people of all ages.
+Major professional medical organizations, including American College of Obstetricians and Gynecologists (ACOG), American Academy of Family Physicians (AAFP), and the American Medical Association (AMA) support birth control pills going OTC for people of all ages.
 And the American College of Clinical Pharmacy (ACCP) supports the move as well, with the majority of pharmacists feeling comfortable providing counseling as needed on the use of OTC birth control pills.
 Additionally, more than 100 sexual and reproductive health organizations have expressed support of birth control pills going OTC.

 4. Birth control pills are already OTC all around the world